LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Data acquisition - from hardware sensors \ref{unified-sensor} or other data sources
 * Storage - export of data in various open formats \ref{storage-and-datamanagement}
-* Analysis - algorithms to analyze different data sets \ref{analysis}
+* Analysis - algorithms to analyse different data sets \ref{analysis}

 All these possible task parts is divided into different blocks and users is given the possibility of adding their own functionalities.